 ---

 ```

-The `$UBUNTU_CODENAME:-$VERSION_CODENAME` expression resolves automatically to the correct codename for your Ubuntu version — `jammy` on 22.04, `noble` on 24.04.
-The same commands work on both without any changes.
-(On Ubuntu derivatives like Linux Mint, `UBUNTU_CODENAME` ensures the correct Ubuntu base repo is used rather than the derivative's own codename.)
+The `$UBUNTU_CODENAME:-$VERSION_CODENAME` expression resolves automatically to the correct codename for your Ubuntu version — `resolute` on 26.04, `noble` on 24.04, and `jammy` on 22.04.
+The same commands work on supported Ubuntu LTS releases without any changes.
+On Ubuntu derivatives like Linux Mint, `UBUNTU_CODENAME` ensures the correct Ubuntu base repo is used rather than the derivative's own codename.

+---